Friosn/CLI-investigation/README.md

 # CLI-investigation
-A place to develop my Command Line Interface, work in process 😎
+A place to develop my Command Line Interface using the library Inquirer, work in process 😎